pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 I realize last two are not very restful, but for our simple example let's just stick with them.

-We'll use actor-per-request pattern and create one actor to handle single request.
+We'll use the actor-per-request pattern, creating one actor to handle each request.

-For create game it looks like this:
+We handle the `/game` url by creating a new actor as shown below.

 {% highlight scala %}
 val gameRoute =